cesare-montresor/CarND-Traffic-Sign-Classifier-Project/writeup.md

 * The final accuracy is produced for the train, validation and test set (added later, as suggested)

 My final model results were:
-* training set accuracy of ?
+* Train: 0.9992815885513952
-* validation set accuracy of ?
+* Validation: 0.9897959183673469
-* test set accuracy of ?
+* Test: 0.9758511481073671

-####5.
-Describe the approach taken for finding a solution.
+#### 5. Describe the approach taken for finding a solution.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 I've been using LeNet5 as base of my neural network, adapt the input and output layer to fit the new dataset and run it, the accouracy of ~0.85 was a good starting but as this project is one of my first attempt to build a neutral network, I really had little clues on how to structure it.